LucasTran-tq/Business-Management-PTTKHT/README.md

 ## Deployment
-Web is deploying on [AIT Bussiness Management System](http://lucasuit-001-site1.etempurl.com/) until Feb 13, 2022.\
+Web is deploying on [AIT Bussiness Management System](http://lucasuit-001-site1.etempurl.com/) until April 13, 2022.\
 After that date, this link will be disable.\
 Please run it on localhost with below step!
 ## How to install and run the project